Blog Home

 • Implementation

-Receiving confirmation of the team on the decision is a complex and tiresome process.
+Receiving confirmation from the team on the decision is a complex and tiresome process.

-A non-motivated member in a team may try to cut corners when a quick decision is needed.
+A non-motivated member of a team may try to cut corners when a quick decision is needed.
 Each member does not need to agree on every decision.
 Sometimes, it even intensifies the urge to disagree with other members as a point of interest differs.
-A manager must know when to supersede and take the decision on behalf of the team which is good for majority.
+A manager must know when to supersede and make the decision on behalf of the team which is good for the majority.

 Share: